 It should come as no great shock to think that possibly all those that

-came before us, save one, have missed the true vision so far. - Michael
+came before us, save one, have missed the true vision so far.
+To think that

 The Praying, Agonizing Jesus